alexfigliolia/galena/README.md

     state, // The entire state object at the time of change updated, // This individual State instance that was updated }) => {
-    // react to state changes
+    // Any callback you wish to run when state changes },
-  },
 );